US plans to shrink forces available to NATO during a crisis, sources say

 The sources said, however, that the Pentagon plans to announce its intention to lessen its commitment at a May 22 meeting of defence policy chiefs in Brussels.

-Pentagon policy chief Elbridge Colby has said publicly that the US will continue to use its nuclear weapons to protect NATO members, even as European allies take the lead on conventional forces.
+Pentagon policy chief Elbridge Colby has publicly said the US will continue to use its nuclear weapons to protect NATO members, even as European allies take the lead on conventional forces.

 The US will likely be represented by Mr Alex Velez-Green, a key aide to Mr Colby, the sources said.